JavlonAbdumannopovv/react-interview-questions/README.md

 221. ### What is React memo function?

-     Class components can be restricted from re-rendering when their input props are the same using **PureComponent or shouldComponentUpdate**.
+     Class components can be restricted from rendering when their input props are the same using **PureComponent or shouldComponentUpdate**.
 Now you can do the same with function components by wrapping them in **React.memo**.
      ```jsx
      const MyComponent = React.memo(function MyComponent(props) {
       /* only rerenders if props change */